 Meet Your Instructor

 Instructor Chieko Mihori is a Sogetsu teacher of the highest rank and recipient of several Sogetsu awards of distinction.
-Soei is her professional teacher name.
-She has studied with Sogetsu founder, Sofu Teshigahara, his daughter, Kasumi, and his son, Hiroshi late headmaster and his late daughter Akane, of the Sogetsu School.
+Soei is her professional teacher’s name.
+She has studied with Sogetsu founder, Sofu Teshigahara, his daughter, Kasumi, and his son, Hiroshi late headmaster, as well as his daughter Akane, of the Sogetsu School.